hcy71o/MB-iSTFT-VITS-with-AutoVocoder/README.md

 - [x] 2.
 In iSTFT operation, use Real/Imaginary instead of Phase/Magnitude components to construct complex spectrogram.
 Add time-domain reconstruction loss.

 - [x] 3.
-Revise the WaveNet-based posterior encoder to accept 4 complex components instead of linear spectrogram.<br>
+Revise the posterior encoder to accept 4 complex components instead of linear spectrogram.<br>

 * Owing to nature of VITS that models powerful latents, AutoVocoder can be proper application due to its autoencoder architecture.
 Also it has fast inference speed by directly generating waveform with `(1024, 256, 1024)` fft/hop/win size without upsmpling modules.
 (Multi-band startegy will be maintained)